Yaw (name): Male variants of Yaw

 Day names in Ghana vary in spelling among the various Akan subgroups.
-The name is spelt Yaw by the Akuapem, Ashanti and Fante subgroups.
+The name is spelt Yaw by the Akuapem, Ashanti, Bono, Akyem and Fante subgroups.

 Female version of Yaw

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a female child born on Thursday is Yaa.

 Notable people with the name

 Most Ghanaian children have their cultural day names in combination with their English or Christian names.
 Some notable people with such names are: